The Truth About Plant-Based Protein and Muscle Building

 In addition to getting enough protein when looking to build muscle, it is also important to focus on the types of amino acids being consumed.
 We've previously talked about protein combining, which is why not every meal needs to contain all nine of the essential amino acids.
 But when it comes to building muscle, some specific amino acids play a very important role.

 You have probably heard of BCAAs, or "Branched Chain Amino Acids".
 BCAAs are the three essential amino acids leucine, isoleucine, and valine.
 These three amino acids are grouped because they are the only ones to have a chain that branches off to one side.
 Unlike the other six amino acids, BCAAs are mostly broken down in the muscle, rather than in the liver.
-Our bodies can use them as building blocks for protein and muscle building, and research has shown them tohelp increase the rate of protein building and decrease the rate of protein degradation in resting human muscle.
-Of these three, leucine seems to be the main muscle-building powerhouse.
-In addition to being the most studied of the three, leucine is valued for its ability to build muscles and activate a protein known as mTOR, which triggers muscle protein synthesis.
-Of course, isoleucine and valine also help activate mTOR, but not as effectively as leucine.
+Our bodies can use them as building blocks for protein and muscle building, and research has shown them to help increase the rate of protein building and decrease the rate of protein degradation in resting human muscle.

 In addition to providing protein and amino acids, plant-based protein sources are full of many other important nutrients that help with muscle building, such as healthy fats, fiber, vitamins and minerals, and antioxidants.
 These added nutrients help to increase energy and blood flow, which helps us to push through tough workouts and provide our muscles with more oxygen.
 They also aid in reducing inflammation, which can shorten recovery time between workouts and help minimize muscle soreness.
 And believe it or not, plant-based proteins have also been shown to increase muscle efficiency.
 (One study looking at the effect of consuming a nitrate-rich plant-based supplement allowed subjects to bench press 19% more total weight.)